monicaiyb/case_study/README.md

 # HOW TO RUN

-Activate virtual environments by running the command 'venv\Scripts\activate' Tell Flask where to find the application by running the command ****** export FLASK_APP=app ***** Specify that the application is to run in development mode with this command *** exportFLASK_ENV=development  ***

-use the command **** flask run *****  to run the application
+Activate virtual environments by running the command 'case__env\Scripts\activate' Tell Flask where to find the application by running the command ****** export FLASK_APP=app ***** Specify that the application is to run in development mode with this command *** exportFLASK_ENV=development  *** use the command **** flask run *****  to run the application

 TESTING

-APP DESIGN